gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 of $\beta_1$ (linear if $\beta_1=1$ and quadratic if $\beta_1=2$).
 It is one of the models that has been used in Geomorphology to model the shape of glaciated valley elevation profiles
-(that classic U-shape that comes with glacier-eroded mountain valleys)^[You can read my dissertation if you want my take on modeling U and V-shaped valley elevation profiles that included some discussion of these models and some related discussions in @Greenwood2002.].
+(that classic U-shape that comes with glacier-eroded mountain valleys)^[You can read my dissertation if you want my take on modeling U and V-shaped valley elevation profiles that included some discussion of these models, some of which was also in @Greenwood2002.].
 If you ignore the error term, it is possible to estimate the power-law model using our SLR approach.
 Consider the log-transformation of both sides of this equation starting with the power-law version: